Times

 Enjoy a discussion with young authors, adult authors and publishing industry experts.
 They will share their perspectives on creativity, imagination and writing.

 There will be a host of FREE workshops running though the day.
 Book onto these in advance to secure your space.
+Please only book onto one workshop so as many people can benefit from these.

 Suitable for children aged 7 to 11 years